-Study of basic restraint and proper management, treatment, and medication techniques for farm animals Prerequisites and/or Corequisites:
+Study of basic restraint and proper management, treatment, and medication techniques for farm animals.
+Prerequisites and/or Corequisites:

 Prerequisite: VTHT 1249, or VTHT 1341, or VTHT 1313.
 Semester Hours 3 (2 lec/5 lab) Course Notes and Instructor Recommendations: Students are expected to arrive to class (lecture or lab), prepared regarding assigned material, whether it be lecture or lab that is scheduled for that day.
 Students need potentially plan on spending 2-3 hours of study time for every hour spent in lecture.
 Students are also expected to be dressed appropriately for lecture and lab.
 Be aware of the weather prior to attending lab in order to help ensure you are prepared for weather-or any changes in the weather that may occur during lab time.
+ALL scheduled live animal labs that include required and/or Essential Skills cannot be made up.
+This will impact eligibility to graduate from the Veterinary Technology program.
 Instructor Information:

-Instructor Name: Sue Allen LVT

-MCC E-mail: suallen@mclennan.edu

-Office Phone Number: (254) 299-8742

-Office Location: Highlander Ranch, Veterinary Technology Program, Room 127

-Office/Teacher Conference Hours: Monday: 2:00-3:30 p.m., Wednesday 2:30-4:00 p.m., or by
+Instructor Name: Sue Allen LVT MCC E-mail: suallen@mclennan.edu Office Phone Number: (254) 299-8742 Office Location: Highlander Ranch, Veterinary Technology Program, Room 127 Office/Teacher Conference Hours: Due to the course load I instruct or co-instruct this semester, office/conference hours are limited.
+Monday: 2:00-3:30 p.m., or by appointment.

-appointment.
 Friday is by appointment only.

-Other Instruction Information: Other Instruction Information: Cell phone: (254) 495-2673.
+I can also schedule Zoom appointments if or as needed.
+All ZOOM appointments will be recorded.
+Other Instruction Information: Cell phone: (254) 495-2673.
 I will respond to voicemails or text messages as I am able.
 PLEASE remember to identify yourself when contacting me (first and last name please).
-I ask that you reserve contacting me before 9:00 p.m., unless there is an emergency, or after 7:00 a.m. .
+I ask that you reserve contacting me before 9:00 p.m., unless there is an emergency, or after 7:00 a.m.
 My cell phone contact is for urgent matters only please.
 For non-urgent needs, please contact me via your MCC email or my office phone.

-Required Text & Materials:
+I read my e-mail at least twice a day during the week; however, if you send me an e-mail at 11 PM with a question you need answered before the class tomorrow, I likely will not read it before class.
+I do not always read e-mails on the weekends.
+Do not expect instantaneous responses from me via e-mail.
+Instructors are not 24/7 call LARGE ANIMAL ASSISTING TECHNIQUES centers.
+Please plan ahead.
+Remember, poor planning on your part does not constitute an emergency for anyone else.
+I normally respond to emails within 2 Business Days.
+When you send an e-mail, ALWAYS begin the subject line with VTHT and your course number.
+If you respond to my e-mail, hit reply, in the subject line, be sure it states what it pertains to; such as VTHT 1105.75.
+Please use complete sentences in your emails.
+I do not want to see: u, ur, b4, jw, etc. In professional communications it's essential you do not communicate as you might when you text or message friends or family.
+Spell out all words and use complete sentences.
+Be professional in your communications to your instructors.
+For Example: Open the email with who it's address to: Mrs. Allen, Ms. Shrawder, or Dr. Clark Close the email professionally: